expo/expo/docs/pages/update-spec/introduction.md

 ### Overview

-An _update_ is defined as a [_manifest_](#manifest) together with the assets referenced inside the manifest.
+An _update_ is defined as a [_manifest_](#manifest-response) together with the assets referenced inside the manifest.
 Expo Updates is a protocol for delivering updates to apps running on multiple platforms.

 An app running a conformant Expo Update client-library will fetch the most recent update from a conformant update server.
 If the client-library cannot fetch an update or if it already has the most recent update, the client-library will load the update saved in the client-library's cache.

 The following describes how a client-library will interact with a conforming updates server:
 1. The client-library will make a [request](#request) for the most recent manifest.
-2. If the response body is a new manifest, the client-library will proceed to make requests to download and store assets referenced by the manifest.
+2. If it is a new manifest, the client-library will proceed to make requests to download and store the assets specified in the manifest.
 3. Finally, the client-library will update its local state according to any metadata provided by the response [headers](#headers).

 We anticipate the primary user of this spec will be organizations who need to manage their own update server to satisfy internal requirements.

-## Request
+## Manifest Request

-### Manifest
-A conformant client-library MUST make a GET request with the following standard headers:
+A conformant client-library MUST make a GET request with the following headers:
 ```
 accept: application/json
 expo-platform: string
 expo-runtime-version: string
 ```
-Along with any headers stipulated by a previous responses' [server defined headers](#server-defined-headers):
+along with any headers stipulated by a previous responses' [server defined headers](#headers):

 * `expo-platform` MUST be platform type the client is running on:
     * iOS MUST be `expo-platform: ios`